scaleoutsean/solidfire-windows/README.md

 - There are various best practices for SQL Server, but that is a topic in itself and there's a NetApp TR that deals with it.
 You may split DB workloads across VM disks and SolidFire disks with same or different (e.g for data & logs) QoS properties
 - High Availability: consider storing VM OS disks on CSVs but store data on directly accessed SolidFire iSCSI volumes (which requires slightly more account management on SolidFire as you'd have one account or one Volume Access Group per such HA application, so you may put "light" HA apps on CSVs and rely on VM failover, to find a good balance between manageability, availability and performance)

+### VSS and SQL Server 2022

+Note that since SQL Server 2022 VSS hardware provider is no longer necessary for T-SQL snapshots.
+Find more on that [here](https://scaleoutsean.github.io/2024/04/01/windows-server-2025-with-solidfire-part-two-sql-server-2022.html)

 ## Generic workflow for Hyper-V Clusters with NetApp SolidFire

 - Analyze all requirements (availability, security, performance, networking...)